-We are the receiving high school for students from Ecole Montrose, Derek Taylor, Aspen Grove and Isabel Campbell schools.
+We are the receiving high school for students from Ecole Montrose, Derek Taylor, Alexander Forbes, Aspen Grove and Isabel Campbell schools.
 We offer programs of choice in the areas of French Immersion, Academy Athletics and elite sports programming in Dance, Soccer, Hockey and Golf through The Academy.
-It has been a tradition for students to be involved in a school musical each year.